mpan31415/NoisyRobotCLTrust/README.md

 ## Data Analysis

 The data analysis was performed in [RStudio](https://posit.co/download/rstudio-desktop/), leveraging existing libraries in the [R programming langauge](https://www.r-project.org/about.html).
-All R scripts used are located in the `/analysis/R_scripts/` directory, which has the following three sub-folders:
+All R scripts used for analyzing the results of this study are located in the `/R_Analysis` directory, which has the following two sub-folders:
-- `indiv_measures`: Individual analysis of autonomy's effect on each of the measures using ANOVAs
-- `interactions`: Analysis of correlations and interaction effects between the measures and autonomy conditions
+- `/interactions`: Analysis of correlations and interaction effects between the measures and autonomy conditions.
-- `learning_effect`: Identification of possible learning effects for the repeated measures within each round using Linear Mixed Models
+- `/main_measures`: Individual analysis of autonomy's effect on each of the measures using ANOVAs.
+The `/all_levels` and `/two_levels` sub-folders contain the R scripts for analyzing across **all** and **only high and low** autonomy levels respectively.

 Plots are also generated in R, and the code are embedded within the above R scripts.

-The preliminary plots are located in the `/analysis/plots/` directory.
-The actual plots used in the paper (in `.jpg` format) can be found in the `/analysis/pdf_plots/pdf_to_jpg/` directory.
+As previously mentioned, the combined data from both the previous study and this study unwent further analysis.
+The R scripts are located in the `/combined_R_Analysis` folder.

 <br>